 After a false start, Arlequin D’Allier took the lead.
 Tiger Roll kept in the middle whilst Easysland was nearer the front.

 As they came over the 16th fence, the field closed up with Easysland in second place.
 With three lengths to go, it was a two-horse race between the two favourites.
 However, Tiger Roll jumped badly with Easysland winning by half a furlong.

 There were two non-runners and Yanworth was a faller.

 Boodles Juvenile Handicap Hurdle – Aramax

-22 horses lined up for the second to last race.
-Paladium and Blacko both went off as the 5/1 favourites.
+22 horses lined up for the second to last race of the day.
+Paladium and Blacko both went off as the joint 5/1 favourites.

-With three to go Paladium had run his race and was caught by everyone, Nico De Boinville decided pulled him up.
-The lead was now being contested between four horses as they reach the final straight.
+With three to go Paladium had run his race and was caught by everyone at which point Nico De Boinville decided to pull him up.
+The lead was now being contested between four horses as they reached the final straight.
 With the last fence to be jumped Aramax pulled away and was neck and neck with Night Edition for the final furlong, but Aramax fought off the challenge and won by a length.

 Zoffee, Blacko and Gerolamo Cardano also joined Paladium in pulling up during the race.